Completing Section 2, Employer Review and Attestation

 - Check the box in the Additional Information field if you participate in E-Verify and used an alternative procedure to remotely examine your employee's documents.

 - Enter the date your employee began or will begin work for pay.

 - Enter the first and last name, signature and title of the person completing Section 2, as well as the date he or she completed Section 2.

-- Enter the employer’s business name and address.
-If your company has multiple locations, use the most appropriate address that identifies the location of the employer with respect to the employee and his or her Form I-9 completion (for example, the address where Form I-9 is completed).
+- Enter the employer’s business name and physical address.
+Employers may not enter a P.O. box as their address.
+If your company has multiple locations, use the most appropriate address that identifies the location of the employer with respect to the employee and their Form I-9 completion (for example, the address where Form I-9 is completed).

 - Return the documentation presented back to your employee.

 Section 2 includes two spaces that require dates.
 These spaces are for:

 - Your employee’s “first day of employment” which means the commencement of employment of an employee for wages or other remuneration; and

 - The date you examined the documentation your employee presented to show identity and employment authorization.

 The date your employee began employment may be a current, past or future date.
 You should enter:

 A current date